 As per the R-Codes, our development is required to have 6 parking bays.
 This is calculated as follows:

-The above already takes into account some concessions that we received for parking requirements for the multiple dwellings with our development being located within within 800 metres from a railway station.
+The above already takes into account some concessions that we received for parking requirements for the multiple dwellings with our development being located within within 800 meters from a railway station.

 Council staff did mention to us that in limited cases (being large scale development in redevelopment areas) Council has supported a reduction in the on-site parking requirements and has required a minimum of 1.5 instead of 2.
 However concern was raised that if the Council were to accept a reduced on-site parking provision in this instance, it would set a precedent for other developments in the Town which are close to train stations.
 It was kindly flagged with us that we may wish to review the adequacy of on-site car parking proposed particularly in relation to future sale of the units and market demand.
 Their experience is that developers often provide more parking than is required because of market demand.